 author

 an-introducion-to-indonesian-art-by-richard-horstman-at-kendra-gallery-1In 1986 Richard Horstman (b.
 1964 Melbourne, Australia) first visited Ubud, Bali.
-He then returned to Indonesia regularly, pursuing his passion for surfing.
+He then returned to Bali and other parts of Indonesia annually, pursuing his passion for surfing.
 His interest in Eastern cultures inspired him to travel throughout South East Asia.
 In the early 1990’s he began making sculptures, exhibiting and selling works from his home studio on Phillip Island.

 Richard’s role is as a bridge between the public and the art world, to aid in the communication of art and its understandings.
 He contributes articles and essays to the print and online media, and exhibition catalogues, while actively communicating with artists, curators, collectives, galleries and art spaces, art lovers, collectors and the public.